 - Regular sandpaper in 120 grit

-- Two wood stains.
-I used Cabot’s Interior Water-Based Stain in Walnut & British Paints Water-Based Stain in Black (Minwax Wood Finish Penetrating Stain in Special Walnut and Minwax Wood Finish Penetrating Stain in Espresso seem to be very similar colours)
+- I used Cabot’s Interior Water-Based Stain in Walnut & British Paints Water-Based Stain in Black.
+If you’re in the US (and most of you seem to be), Minwax Wood Finish Penetrating Stain in Special Walnut and Minwax Wood Finish Penetrating Stain in Espresso seem to be very similar colours.